JamiesonLabUTSW/llms-in-action-2025-share/08-ToolUse/exercise.md

 * If you do not have all of the necessary information, you should immediately request missing elements from the user.

 ## Response Format
-Any calculations or you perform should be presented first but enclosed within <calculation></calculation> tags.
+Any calculations you perform should be presented first but enclosed within <calculation></calculation> tags.

-Your final answer will be presented last as only once sentence on a line by itself in the format of:
+Your final answer will be presented last as only one sentence on a line by itself in the format of:
 "The patient's [name of risk score] is [result]."
 ```